US Stamp Yearbook for Collecting and Sharing

-Stamp collecting goes back more than fifties years.
-You do not have to be a serious philatelist to enjoy the U. S. postage being issued each year.
+You do not have to be a serious philatelist to enjoy the US postage being issued each year.
 I remember looking over the counter at the local post office when Mother bought her postage for bills and letters to family in Minnesota.

-Yesterday I noticed the 2012 US Commemorative Yearbook on her sofa.
+Yesterday, I noticed the US Commemorative Yearbook on her sofa.
 Actually, she had two of them.
-She buys them for her two grandsons, as a remembrance from her when she is no longer speaking in this world.
-The 2012 books she is still working on placing the sheets and blocks in their appropriate places in the yearbook.
+She buys them for her two grandsons, as a remembrance from her.
+She was working on placing the sheets and blocks of stamps in their appropriate places in the yearbook.

-Use Your Collector's Edition for Reading to Kids at Bedtime
+Use Your Collector's Book for Reading to the Kids

-The book is filled with wonderful pictures and the mounted postage.
-There is also a full article about each issue depiction, the artists, the person or era commemorated.
+The book is filled with wonderful pictures and colorful mounted postage.
+There is a full article about each issue depicted, and the person, art, event, or era commemorated.
 Use the book for reading at bedtime.
-If the page subject is an historical person or time, fill in what you may remember about the subject.
+If the subject is an historical person or time, fill in what you may remember about the subject.
 Include your memories for your child to enjoy.

-Kids really are enthralled with their parents own memories and the write ups can recall those subjects that you would not normally think to talk about.
-Bring it out, because otherwise, it may sit on the shelf, forgotten.
+Kids are enthralled with their parents own memories and the write ups can recall those subjects that you would not normally think to talk about.
+Bring out your memories and the book, because otherwise, they may sit on the shelf, or in your head.